sph-mn/sph-sp-guile/readme.md

-basic guile scheme sound synthesis and processing toolset
+experimental guile scheme sound synthesis and processing toolset

-* create sample arrays and write them to files or alsa sound output using a generic port object
+* create sample arrays and write them to files
-* various exemplary utilities, for example for convolution and filters

-# features
-* generic port object for reading or writing to files or alsa devices
 * most features of [sph-sp](https://github.com/sph-mn/sph-sp)
-* helpers for sample vector processing
+  * filters and convolution that work on blocks of data series
+  * fast fourier transform
+  * file output
+* experimental utilities for sequencing, synthesis and analysis

 # dependencies
 * run-time